ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-security-policy.md

 <table border='1'>
 <tr><td>POL.ITSEC.040:
 <br/>
 All electronic media used to store OFFICIAL data <b>must be</b> securely deleted before being re-used or disposed of, or securely destroyed where re-use is not possible or required.
-This <b>must be</b> in accordance with ICT Security – Technical Controls Policy [Ref, 1].</td></tr>
+This <b>must be</b> in accordance with <a href="https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/">ICT Security – Technical Controls Policy</a>.</td></tr>
 <tr><td>POL.ITSEC.041:
 <br/>
-Unless otherwise specified by MoJ ICT IA, all electronic media <b>must be</b> disposed of in accordance with HMG Information Assurance Standard No.5 [Ref, 12].</td></tr>
+Unless otherwise specified by MoJ ICT IA, all electronic media <b>must be</b> disposed of in accordance with HMG Information Assurance Standard No.5 [Issue 4.0, April 2011].</td></tr>
 <tr><td>POL.ITSEC.042:
 <br/>
 All ICT systems <b>must have</b> a documented asset disposal procedure.</td></tr>
 </table>

-Further information on asset disposal, in particular the procedural controls are provided in ICT Security - Acceptable Use Policy [Ref, 2].
+Further information on asset disposal, in particular the procedural controls are provided in [ICT Security - Acceptable Use Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-acceptable-use-policy/).

 ## Business Continuity